 A lot of people have been disappointed by Star Wars: Episode II – Attack of the Clones, but I wasn’t.
 I liked it.
 Sure, Anakin isn’t a great actor (again), but he does a pretty good “I’m not gonna take it anymore” look, and he doesn’t really need much more to make it through the movie.
 The special effects varied from amazing to hokey.
 So did the movie, I guess, but it left me feeling pretty good about it by the end.

 Ewan McGregor (Obi Wan Kenobi) actually has grown into his character.
 He looked a bit too much like Trainspotting (1996) Ewan in the previous installment, but in this one, he seems a bit more Obi Wan-ish.
-You can definitely start to see the person that Obi Wan becomes in the original Batman & Robin (1997) movie.
+You can definitely start to see the person that Obi Wan becomes in the original Star Wars: Episode IV – A New Hope (1977) movie.

 Ex-Queen, now Senator, Amidala seems not to have aged a day in the 10 years since we last saw her, which was a bit odd, especially next to “all growed-up” Anakin.
 Despite this, she gives another decent performance.